cvonk/esp8285-mqtt_light/README.md

 * initially, the green LED will blink 3 times every second to indicate that it is in WiFi AP mode for configuration
 * use your phone or laptop to connect to the ESP* access point, this should bring you to the configuration page. (if not, browse to  192.168.4.1 by hand)
-* using the web page, configure WiFi SSID and password, and MQTT parameters
+* using the web page, configure WiFi SSID and password, and MQTT parameters.
+Let's assume the topic is "room/lamp".
 * this should connect the ESP to your usual WiFi.
 The green LED will first blink 2 times (every second) to indicate that it is connecting to the your WiFi router.
 * once connected to WiFi, the green LED will change to 1 blink (every second) to indicate it is connecting to the MQTT broker.
+* run Eclipse "ponte" on e.g. raspberry pi (rpi).  "ponte" is a MQTT broker, but can also be accessed using HTTP
 * once connected to the MQTT broker, the green LED will go off.

-Testing:

-* run Eclipse ponte on e.g. raspberry pi (rpi)
+Testing :

 * use Eclipse mosquitto_sub on a rpi to subscribe to the MQTT topic.
 Press the button on the S20, and the red LED and relay should go on and the mosquitto_sub should show the value "on".
 Press the button again to power it off.
 * use Eclipse mosquitto_pub on a rpi to publish the value "on" to the MQTT topic.
 The red LED and relay should go on.
 * use Eclipse mosquitto_pub on a rpi to publish the value "off" to the MQTT topic.
 The red LED and relay should go off.

-Making it available to the internet
+## Making it available to the internet

+Configuration

 * on your router use the remote proxy pound with e.g. a LetsEncrypt certificate, to translate between HTTPS and HTTP, and route the traffic URLs starting with /resources to ponte.
-Remember to
+See [pound and letsencrypt](https://coertvonk.com/sw/networking/dd-wrt-reverse-proxy-https-asus-rt-ac68-pound-letsencrypt-23660).
+*

 	STATUS_OK = 0,